borjapetit/2022_firingcosts/README.md

 In both **Experiment 1** and **Experiment 2**, the program calls <c>GNUplot</c> to generate some graphs illustrating the differences in average growth rates and innovation volatility for each value of the firing cost parameter.
 It also generates a `.txt` files with the results from the experiment: `results/experiment_1.txt` and `results/experiment_2.txt`

+**Experiment 3** replicates the same exercise of **Experiment 1**, but it computes the losses from firing costs in a economy with a (contat) AR(1) producitivity process.
+When solving the frictionless economy with no firing frictions, the program stores the AR(1) that better fits firms' productivity dynamics and then uses this AR(1) process for an economy with firing costs equal to zero, the calibrated alue, twice the calibrated value and 1.

+**Experiment 4** replicates the same exercise of **Experiment 3**, but using the AR(1) that better fits the productivity dynamics in the baeline economy with each value of the firing costs.
+Thus, this experiment is similar to **Experiment 3** but changing the AR(1) process for each value of the firing cost parameter.

-**Experiment 3** constructs a grid of points for the firing cost parameters ranging from 0 to twice the baseline value and solves three economies (general equilibrium, partial equilibrium, and general equilibrium with innovation choices from frictionless economy) for value of the firing cost parameter.
+**Experiment `n`** constructs a grid of points for the firing cost parameters ranging from 0 to twice the baseline value and solves three economies (general equilibrium, partial equilibrium, and general equilibrium with innovation choices from frictionless economy) for value of the firing cost parameter.
 After computing these results, the program will call `GNUplot` to generate the graphs included in appendix of the paper.
 If you do not have `GNUplot` installed, the program will return an error, but the results will be saved in a number of text files so you can use other softwares to generate the graphs.

 ## Calibration